 Porcelain Angel Tea Light – by Luna Lighting for £18 through notonthehighstreet.com.
 Simple and beautiful.

-Dashing Dodo Hanging Decoration – Dodos in top hats.
+Flying Fur Unicorn Hanging Decoration – Black and fluffy unicorns.
 Whatever next?
-Available in gold, mink and blue for £12 from Rockett St. George.
-We adore them.
+Available for £12 from Rockett St. George.
+We vey much enjoy perusing this site.
 Go to rockettstgeorge.co.uk.

 General Stocking Filler Ideas:

 Books; bookmarks; bookplates; pens; notepads; diaries; music gift cards; CDs; DVDs; playing cards; cufflinks; aftershave; perfume; cosmetics; nail polish; nail files; compacts; jewellery; perfumed soaps; shower gel; candles; candlesnuffers; candlewick trimmers; scented tea-lights; tea-light holders; diffuser oil; wine bottle stoppers; wine pourers; alcohol miniatures; tea; coffee; cookie cutters; cake testers; pie birds; chocolates; sweets; candy canes; mini mint tins; mini mince pies; scratch cards; lottery tickets; tree ornaments; socks; coasters; craft kits; gardening gloves; picture frames; magazine subscriptions; business card holders; purses; wallets; key rings.